format_list_bulleted Topic Overview

 • Monthly monitoring and reporting: Reconcile your monthly merchant bank statement to the revenue and processing fees recorded to the designated Stanford PTA in Oracle.
 Review and confirm if Payment Card Industry (PCI) fees are being properly charged.
 Monitor historical financial and operational trends to ensure the card activities meet expectations.
 Review refund transactions to ensure appropriate approvals are in place.

 Department merchants are responsible for managing all aspects related to their merchant accounts.
-When changes occur, merchants can submit a support request to update the accounts along with their department manager’s approval.

 • Update account information: Change merchant account name, business location address and key contact information (e.g. account owner, finance contact, PCI contact)